Is artificial intelligence safe?

 "But should we be scared that machines will take over?
 Consider the example of town criers, initially having a major role in making public announcements.
 Over the centuries, communication has been transformed through the invention of the loudspeaker, radio and television broadcast, internet, YouTube and social media.
 As some jobs disappeared, many new ones came into existence and instantaneous communication of news to large audiences is now available to virtually anyone.

-"Similarly, advances in Artificial Intelligence Research (AIR) are bound to further improve our quality of life and bring many benefits.
+"Similarly, advances in AI research are bound to further improve our quality of life and bring many benefits.
 It's our responsibility as scientists and educators to educate the public and prepare the next generation for a future alongside robots -- and empower them to embrace AIR and ensure its use for the benefit of humanity."

-It's clear that over the next few decades, artificial intelligence technologies will play an integral role in our daily lives and society.
-But while there will be benefits, the technology industry can't shy away from the challenges.
+It's clear that over the next few decades, AI will play an integral role in our daily lives and society.
+While there will be benefits, however, the technology industry can't shy away from the challenges.
 Businesses need to take in mind the impact AI will have on jobs and develop systems that put safety first.